pjeby/gulpsmith/README.md

 If you need to do something more complex, however, you need to be aware of three things:

-1. Unlike most Metalsmith plugins, Gulp plugins are *stateful* and **cannot** be used for more than one build run!
+1. Unlike most Metalsmith plugins, Gulp plugins/pipelines are *stateful* and **cannot** be used for more than one build run.

-2. If you pass a precomposed pipeline to ``gulpsmith.pipe()``, it may not report errors properly, thereby hanging or crashing your build if an error occurs!
+2. If you pass a precomposed pipeline to ``gulpsmith.pipe()``, it may not report errors properly, thereby hanging or crashing your build if an error occurs.

 3. Unlike the normal stream ``.pipe()`` method, ``gulpsmith.pipe()`` *does not return the piped stream*: it returns a Metalsmith plugin that just happens to also have a ``.pipe()`` method for further chaining.

-The following three sections will tell you what you need to know to apply or work around these issues.
+The following three sub-sections will tell you what you need to know to apply or work around these issues.

 #### Reusing Pipelines

-If you want to reuse the same Metalsmith instance over and over with the same Gulp pipeline, you must recreate the pipeline *on each run*.
+If you want to reuse the same Metalsmith instance over and over with the same Gulp pipeline embedded as a plugin, you must recreate the pipeline *on each run*.
 (Sorry, that's just how Node streams work!)

 It's easy to do that though, if you need to.
 Just write a short in-line plugin that re-creates the pipeline each time, like this: